INFP Personality: Traits, Relationships, Career Matches

-While INFPs tend to be more introverted, they are actually the least introverted of all of the Introverted personality types.
+While INFPs tend to be more introverted, they are the least introverted of all of the Introverted personality types.

 Many INFPs fall just below average on Big Five Extraversion, which describes tendencies around social engagement and experiences and expressions of positive emotions.

-More introverted INFPs may prefer to spend time engaged in more solitary activities or to surround themselves with calm, less stimulating environments.
+More introverted INFPs may prefer to spend time engaged in more solitary activities or surround themselves with calm, less stimulating environments.
 Those INFPs who fall closer to the average may more comfortably switch between highly social activities and quiet downtime alone.